bbopt/HyperNOMAD/README.md

 * 'DIMENSION' : dimension of the optimization problem.
 * 'x0' : the starting point.
 * 'lower_bound' and 'upper_bound'.
-* 'BB_OUTPUT_TYPE' : the output of the black-box.
-Here, the black-box returns one value corresponding to the objective function.
+* 'BB_OUTPUT_TYPE' : the output of the blackbox.
+Here, the blackbox returns one value corresponding to the objective function.
-* 'MAX_BB_EVAL' : maximum number of black-box evaluations.
+* 'MAX_BB_EVAL' : maximum number of blackbox evaluations.

 ### Dealing with categorical variables